aklsh/aklsh/README.txt

 About
 -----

 My name is Akilesh Kannan and I like to flip bits xD.
-My interests lie in Analog Circuit design, Comp Arch/Org and FPGA-based solutions.
+My interests lie in Analog Circuit design, Comp Arch/Org and FPGA-based designs.
 I am a huge supporter of GNU/Linux systems and Open-Source Software.

 Here's somethings you should def know about me: